Advertisement

 Feeding your Chug

-Feed your Chug a good quality, commercial dog food which is made specifically for small dogs.
-This way, you can be sure they’re getting the high-energy nutrition which small, energetic dogs require.
+Feed your Chug a high-quality, commercial dog food made specifically for small dogs.
+This way, you can be sure they’re getting the high-energy nutrition that small, energetic dogs require.

 Thanks to their pug genes, you might find your Chug will gobble down his meals in seconds.
 This breed does tend to love food and will overindulge if allowed to do so.
 Excess weight can be problematic, causing severe breathing difficulties - so go easy on the treats.